What the national media are saying after the Seahawks’ loss to the Ravens

-The Seahawks had no answer for Lamar Jackson, allowing Marcus Peters and Earl Thomas to walk away with a win in their returns to Seattle.
-Jackson outshined Russell Wilson and may be working his way into the MVP race.
+The Seahawks had no answer for Lamar Jackson, allowing Marcus Peters and Earl Thomas to walk away with a victory in their returns to Seattle.
+Jackson outplayed Russell Wilson and might be working his way into the league MVP race.

-Jackson played the role of Russell Wilson and stole the show, our Matt Calkins writes.
+Jackson played the role of Wilson and stole the show, our Matt Calkins writes.
 Larry Stone takes concern with the Seahawks’ loss, but says not all Super Bowl hopes are lost.

 On to the national media reaction:

-In the lead of the MMQB, Albert Breer gets into the Ravens’ thinking behind Lamar Jackson’s late fourth-down touchdown.
+In the lead of the MMQB, Albert Breer gets into the Ravens’ thinking behind Jackson’s late fourth-down touchdown.

 “Lamar Jackson doesn’t turn 23 years old until January, and there he was on Sunday, locked in a 13–13 tie, in one of the most difficult environments in pro sports, in inclement conditions, telling his coach to trust him. … “I told coach, ‘We need to score.
 We can’t kick no field goal right now.’”
-That was enough for Harbaugh to pull the plug on logic. … offensive coordinator Greg Roman had told him all week: Quarterback power would be there. … The Ravens wouldn’t trail again.
+That was enough for (John) Harbaugh to pull the plug on logic. … offensive coordinator Greg Roman had told him all week: Quarterback power would be there. … The Ravens wouldn’t trail again.
 But the call itself, and everything that went with it, said more about where the 22-year-old is right now than the scoreboard ever could.”

 Breer is also not overreacting to the Seahawks’ loss.